Shahariar-Rokon/New-Angular-with-ASP.NET-Core-API/README.md

 - Add multiple products.
 - Submit data using angular form.

-This project is intended to showcase the features and capabilities of ASP.NET API and Angular 17.
+This project is intended to showcase the features and capabilities of ASP.NET Core API and Angular 17.
 Feel free to explore the code and provide any feedback or contributions.
 ## Installation

 ### Prerequisite